darshangvnptl/darshangvnptl/README.md

 **`Application Security Engineer`**

-I am a **Cybersecurity Enthusiast** and **Security Researcher** dedicated to building and securing the future of technology.
+I am a **Cybersecurity Professional** working as an **Application Security Engineering** dedicated to building and securing the future in the FinTech space.
 My work bridges the gap between software engineering, AI safety, and robust security protocols.

 ### 🛡️ What I do
 - **Security Research:** Focusing on vulnerability assessment and the intersection of AI and Security.